ryzh3n/ctfwriteups/HackTheBox/Squashed.md

 The **user flag** is at `/home/alex/user.txt`.

+I chose to stabilize the shell by generating SSH keys for `alex`.
+You can learn how to do it [here](../Tips%26Tricks/Generating%20SSH%20Keys.md)

 You'll definitely regret if you came here to find for the **root flag**.
 Try finding it yourself before you continue to read.

 .